All Butter Pie Crust

 overhead photo showing How to Make Pie Crust with a pastry cutter

-Turn the Flaky Homemade Butter Pie Crust dough out onto a well-floured surface or into a large bowl and form it into a ball.
-Remember it’s important not to overwork the pie crust dough, so be careful!
+Next, turn the pie crust dough out onto a well-floured surface or into a large bowl and form it into a ball.
+Remember it’s important not to overwork the dough.

-After you have one large ball of pie crust dough, break it in half and form it into two circles that are the same size.
+After you have one large ball of pie crust dough, cut it in half and form it into two circles that are the same size.

-If your’e not great at eyeballing things (hello, I’m looking at myself), a food scale comes in handy here!
-Just weigh all the dough together, cut that number in half and make sure each portion of dough weighs that amount!
+If your’e not great at eyeballing things, use a food scale.
+Weigh the whole batch of dough, divide that number in half and make sure each portion of dough weighs that amount.

 Make two 1″ thick discs of dough.
 When making this double pie crust recipe it’s important to shape the dough into two discs about 1″ thick.
 This will make rolling it out much easier!